marklar/searchzy/README.md

 dependencies (including Clojure itself), running your code, producing binary deliverables, and much more.

-### "checkout" Copy of Elastisch
+### marklar/elastisch

-For its native client communication with ElasticSearch, Searchzy uses a modified version of a Clojure library called Elastisch, which we have to make available to this project.
+For its native client communication with ElasticSearch, Searchzy uses a modified version of a Clojure library called Elastisch.
+We have to make this modified version of Elastisch available to this project.

-Normally, you don't have to concern yourself with code dependencies, as Leiningen handles fetching and installing them for you.
-But this case is peculiar, because we needed to make an enhancement to Elastisch, so we forked the main repo, added our enhancement, and made a pull request.
-Until such time as the maintainers of Elastisch incorporate our enhancement, we need to use our own version of the repository.
-Doing so requires doing this:
+Normally, you don't have to concern yourself with code dependencies, as Leiningen fetches and installs them for you.
+But because we needed to make an enhancement to Elastisch which is not yet incorporated into the official repo, we need to use our own.
+(A pull request has already been made; awaiting response.)

+Using our version of Elastisch requires doing this:

 ```
 mkdir checkouts